-To view either Inbound or Outbound activity in an Overall Bandwidth Trend Chart, click the Inbound or Outbound above the pie chart to the right of the Total button.
+By default, the total inbound and outbound bandwidth activity is included in the Overall Bandwidth Trend Chart.
+To view only Inbound or Outbound activity, click the Inbound or Outbound button above the pie chart, to the right of the Total button.